LinkedInLearning/github-actions-for-ci-cd-4375061/Ch03/03_06_solution_develop_a_container_image_pipeline/README.md

         on:
           workflow_call:

-1. In the second repo, add the exercise files and then add a workflow that calls the integration workflow.
+1. In the second repo, add the exercise files and then create a workflow using the starter workflow for *Publish Docker Container*.
+Update the workflow to call the integration workflow.

-    Use a starter workflow.
     From the repo homepage, Select:

     `Actions` -> `Publish Docker Container` -> `Configure`.